PC-Logix/LanteaCraft/README.md

 Methods are: dial("address"), connect("address"), disconnect(), isConnected(), Stargate base blocks can also use getAddress() to get the gate address.

-Switched to Delta NP SGCraft Textures, pending permissions to release with these textures.
+Switched to Delta NP SGCraft Textures, thanks http://www.deltastrium.com/ for the Awesome textures!

 TODO:

 Adding a new gate model, Atlantis along with a DHD for it.

-Adding a Milky Way DHD model instead of a block.
+-DONE!- Adding a Milky Way DHD model instead of a block.

 Powering gates with IC2, UE, or BuildCraft power.